Poolside Chats

-Poolside Chats with Neil Hamburger was a live webcast that aired on comedian Tom Green's now defunct internet TV channel.
+Poolside Chats with Neil Hamburger was a live web series that aired on comedian Tom Green's now defunct internet TV channel.

 Description

 Poolside Chats used to air live following Tom Green's House Tonight.
 The star of the show is self-described "America's Funnyman", Neil Hamburger.
 Neil took calls in which he usually traded insults with the callers.
 He has referred to some of his guests as "diseased degenerate rock and rollers."
 There was no real schedule for the show; it used to air randomly when there are suitable gaps in Hamburger's touring schedule.
 The show was also briefly available on an "On Demand" section of Tom Green's website.